carlos-ds/personal-web/articles/queue-stack.md

 # {{ title }}

+## TL;DR

+I dabbled into DSA and wanted to play around with the Node test runner.
+I combined that into some basic coding exercise and dumped it into a repo: [https://github.com/carlos-ds/queue-stack](https://github.com/carlos-ds/queue-stack).
+At the end of this article, you'll also find some useful resources for learning DSA in JavaScript.

 ## Stack

 The stack of plates at a cafeteria is the number one analogy for this data structure.
 You add (**push**) a new plate to the top, you don't shove it in somewhere in between.
 Neither will you be lifting up plates to get (**pop**) one out .